Blosc/c-blosc2/ROADMAP.md

 * Dictionaries: when a block is going to be compressed, C-Blosc2 can use a previously made dictionary (stored in the header of the super-chunk) for compressing all the blocks that are part of the chunks.
 This usually improves the compression ratio, as well as the decompression speed, at the expense of a (small) overhead in compression speed.
 Currently, it is only supported in the `zstd` codec, but would be nice to extend it to `lz4` and `blosclz` at least.

-* Frames: allow to store super-chunks contiguously, either on-disk or in-memory.
+* Contiguous frames: allow to store super-chunks contiguously, either on-disk or in-memory.
 When a super-chunk is backed by a frame, instead of storing all the chunks sparsely in-memory, they are serialized inside the frame container.
 The frame can be stored on-disk too, meaning that persistence of super-chunks is supported.

-* Sparse storage support for super-chunks.
-This means that each chunk is stored in a separate file, as well as the metadata.
-This is be the counterpart of in-memory super-chunk, and allows for more efficient updates than in frames (i.e. avoiding 'holes' in monolithic files).
+* Sparse frames (on-disk): each chunk in a super-chunk is stored in a separate file, as well as the metadata.
+This is the counterpart of in-memory super-chunk, and allows for more efficient updates than in frames (i.e. avoiding 'holes' in monolithic files).

 * Meta-layers: optionally, the user can add meta-data for different uses and in different layers.
 For example, one may think on providing a meta-layer for [NumPy](http://www.numpy.org) so that most of the meta-data for it is stored in a meta-layer; then, one can place another meta-layer on top of the latter for adding more high-level info if desired (e.g. geo-spatial, meteorological...).

+* Variable length meta-layers: the user may want to add variable-length meta information that can be potentially very large (up to 2 GB).
+The regular meta-layer described above is very quick to read, but meant to store fixed-length and relatively small meta information.
+Variable length metalayers are stored in the trailer of a frame, whereas regular meta-layers are in the header.

 * Nice markup for documentation: we are currently using a combination of Sphinx + Doxygen + Breathe for documenting the C-API.
+See https://blosc-doc.readthedocs.io/en/latest/c-blosc2_api.html.
 Thanks to Alberto Sabater for contributing the support for this.

 Actions to be done